 What is a Street Ambassador?

-From Better Bridges to Safer Comm Ave, volunteer Street Ambassadors have played a pivotal role in many of LivableStreets' campaigns.
-Trained by our staff and lead advocates, Street Ambassadors actively engage with people on the street, distributing surveys and information to help put community at the center of street improvement projects.
+From Getting Allston on Board to Warren St + Malcolm X Blvd, volunteer and paid Street Ambassadors play a pivotal role in many of LivableStreets’ campaigns.
+Trained by our staff and lead advocates, Street Ambassadors actively engage with people on the street, hearing and elevating the stories and experiences of community members to put community needs at the center and leading the conversation about changes on our streets.

 Street Ambassador duties can include:

-- Helping to administer surveys and collect petition signatures
+- Helping to design and administer surveys and collect petition signatures

 - Communicating goals and benefits of proposed projects